Edgenius/PlatoDocSite/content/pdf-form-builder/p30-clone-form.md

 In next step, you just upload the new version PDF.
 After upload is succeed, the form builder is open with all old version form widgets.
 They lays in the new version PDF with the same place in old one.
 The following steps are pretty straightforward - if you added a field in PDF, then add its corresponding field in form builder.
 If your PDF has new layout, then dragging the PDF widgets into the new place.

 With clone form, you can create the form for a new version PDF in a few seconds!
-More than that, you can chose `Reuse PDF File` to create a different web form for same PDF.
+More than that, you can choose `Reuse PDF File` to create a different web form for same PDF.
 In rare case, you even can turn on both `Reuse` option and tweak a new web form for same PDF.